 Green, became the first 60-shekel player.

-¶ The World Series participants were determined on the last day during The Great Race of 1931.
+¶ The World Series participants were determined on the last day of The Great Race of 1931.

 Indianapolis and the unhittable Eric

-Gagne upset New York in a classic 7-game
+Gagne upset New York in a classic seven-game

 set. ¶ The first crop of free

-agents were introduced, 1932.
+agents was introduced in 1932.
 Indianapolis outbid the Joe Foys

 for slugging catcher Javy Lopez